 Philippians 1:30 Having the same conflict which you saw in me, and now hear to be in me.

 The Philippians were already being required to offer themselves in conflict to the world.
 Persecution was coming down on them.
-In chapter 2 verse 8, this way of life cost Jesus Christ His life.
+In Philippians 2:8, this way of life cost Jesus Christ His life.
 That is quite a sacrifice, and I do not think that we just normally want to give up our life.
 Also in chapter 2, for Paul it required imprisonment.
 I do not think very many of us would like that.
-For Timothy, costly sacrificial service in service to the church.
-That is in verses 19 through 22.
+For Timothy, costly sacrificial service in service to the church (Philippians 2:19-22).
 How about for Epaphroditus?
-Physical illness, which is implied came upon him because he spent himself for the church for God's creative efforts.
+Physical illness, which is implied came upon him because he spent himself for the church for God's creative efforts (Philippians 2:25-30).
 Now since God, by His workmanship, is producing the willing and the doing of His good and perfect will, there is then therefore no basis, no legitimate reason for murmuring and disputing.
-"Do all things without murmurings and disputings" (verse 14).
+"Do all things without murmurings and disputings" (Philippians 2:14).

 Not only are we forbidden to complain about the difficulties in persecution that will befall us in carrying out God's good pleasure, but quarreling among ourselves is forbidden.
-"That you may be blameless and harmless, the sons of God, without rebuke, in the midst of a crooked and perverse nation, among whom you shine [There is the witness] as lights in the world" (verse 15).
+"That you may be blameless and harmless, the sons of God, without rebuke, in the midst of a crooked and perverse nation, among whom you shine [There is the witness] as lights in the world" (Philippians 2:15).

 I think that this sermon will provide a good foundation for this series.
 Please remember we are His workmanship.
 We respond.
 He pushes the clay around.
 He is the potter; we yield.
 That is what good works is - yielding to do God's will, and it must be done by His Spirit.
 Doing it humanly, according to the human spirit, is not good enough for the Kingdom of God.